Skip to content

 Arts Emergency mentors support young people in Manchester, Merseyside and London who are interested in the creative and cultural industries in taking their first steps out of college.

-In order to become an Arts Emergency mentor, you will need to complete an application form during our open registration period - now until end of September!
+In order to become an Arts Emergency mentor, you will need to complete an application form during our open registration period.
+Registration is now closed until 2025.

-If you're not sure about mentoring, but want to join our movement, sign up to our Network for lots of ad hoc opportunities to help support and advise young people.
+If you want to join our movement and start helping people today, sign up to our Network for lots of ad hoc opportunities to help support and advise young people.

 Video edited by Lilla Nyeki